 Due to the nature of this type of abuse and the possibility of the destruction of evidence, the referrer should first discuss their concerns with the Police and / or Children’s Social Care before raising the matter with the family.
 This will enable a joint decision to be made about informing the family and ensuring that the child’s welfare is safeguarded.

 Where there are concerns relating to cyberbullying, the settings anti-bullying policy should be followed.
 Head teachers have powers to discipline pupils for poor behaviour outside of the school premises which includes online behaviour.
 If there is a criminal element to an incident (such as assault or harassment) the decision may be made to contact the police who will deal positively with all reports of criminal activity (whether received from within school / college or from another individual).

 Where there are concerns in relation to a child’s exposure to extremist materials, the child’s school may be able to provide advice and support: all schools are required to identify a Prevent Single Point of Contact (SPOC) who is the lead for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism.
-If you are concerned about a person or an institution either contact your agency’s safeguarding lead or email CTU_GATEWAY@west-midlands.pnn.police.uk
+All schools and colleges should have effective monitoring strategies in place that meet safeguarding needs (see Meeting digital and technology standards in schools and colleges - Filtering and monitoring standards for schools and colleges).
+If you are concerned about a person or an institution either contact your agency’s safeguarding lead or email CTU_GATEWAY@west-midlands.police.uk.

 Suspected online terrorist material can be reported through Report online terrorist material (See Report online terrorist material - GOV.UK).
 Reports can be made anonymously, although practitioners should not do so as they must follow the procedures for professionals.
 Content of concern can also be reported directly to social media platforms.
 (See Safety features on social networks - UK - Safer Internet Centre).